cssandstuff/kuaka/content/about.md

 I am an English speaker, born in New Zealand but fluent in Japanese after a number of years of study and over five years living in Japan (Sapporo and Kanazawa).
 I make regular visits to refresh my knowledge of Japanese life and language.

-I also regularly attend translation conferences to maintain my skills and keep up-to-date with professional news and developments – for example, the FIT (International Federation of Translators) Congress in Brisbane, Australia (August, 2017) and the [NZSTI](https://www.nzsti.org/) (New Zealand Society of Translators and Interpreters) Conference in Wellington, New Zealand (May, 2018).
+I also regularly attend translation conferences to maintain my skills and keep up-to-date with professional news and developments – for example, the FIT (International Federation of Translators) Congress in Brisbane, Australia (August, 2017) and NZSTI (New Zealand Society of Translators and Interpreters) Conferences.

 ### Qualifications:

+* NAATI Certified Translator, Japanese to English
 * BA in Japanese (Victoria University of Wellington, New Zealand)
 * Postgraduate Diploma in Translation Studies (University of Auckland, New Zealand)
 * Certificate of Proficiency in Medical Terminology (Auckland University of Technology, New Zealand)